RU

 • Brush your teeth twice a day for at least two minutes;

-• Use not just a toothbrush but also dental floss, an irrigator, and mouthwash;
+• Use not only a toothbrush, but also dental floss, an oral irrigator, and mouthwash;

 • Visit the dentist regularly for preventive check-ups;